message-manager-discord/bot/docs/INDEX.md

 ## Functions

+- Message management (editing and sending)
+- Automatic user stats
+- Customizable prefix and server settings

 ### Stats Voice Channels

 You can set a voice channel for bot and user stats to be displayed on.
 This is automatically updated at around every 30 mins.

 {% page-ref page="functions/stats.md" %}